 The Clio judging process is known for its diplomatic approach to recognizing creative excellence.
 All jurors have an equal say in decisions, and the majority vote rules.
-Judging criteria across all programs is creativity and originality.
+Judging criteria across all programs is creativity.

 Some of the questions jurors are asked to think about include:

 Juries will review all of the entries submitted within their assigned medium types.
 They participate in preliminary rounds of judging individually followed by a final round of judging to determine the awards given to each piece – Gold, Silver, Bronze, Shortlist.